yvon/iRacingReplayControl/README.md

 ## HOW TO INSTALL

-- Download the zip file from the release page: https://github.com/yvon/iRacingReplayControl/releases
+- Download the latest release from https://github.com/yvon/iRacingReplayControl/releases
-- Extract it to any folder, like your "Documents"

 ## HOW TO USE